mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 * `$SLAVELIST` will be replaced with a list of server IPs and ports that are slaves
 * `$MASTERLIST` will be replaced with a list of server IPs and ports that are masters
 * `$SYNCEDLIST` will be replaced with a list of server IPs and ports that are synced Galera nodes
+* `$PARENT` will be replaced with the IP and port of the parent node of the server who initiated the event.
+For master-slave setups, this will be the master if the initiating server is a slave.

 For example, the previous example will be executed as: